 - 1 small zucchini or yellow squash, diced

 - 1 can (15 ounces) tomato sauce + 1/2 can of water or broth

 - 1 can (15 ounces) Crushed or petite diced tomatoes

 - 1 can (15 ounces) black beans, rinsed and drained

 - 1 cup corn, frozen

 - Dash of Cayenne (optional)

-- In a large pot or soup kettle over medium heat add the oil.
+- In a large pot or Dutch oven over medium heat add the oil.
 Once the oil is hot, add ground meat, garlic, onions, bell peppers, zucchini or yellow squash, and carrots and sauté for 7-9 minutes or until meat is cooked and no longer pink.

 - Calories: 283